NicolasFlandrois/My-Mini-Py-Scripts-Training/README.md

     Leave the list to display, so participants can know to whom they will offer a secret santa gift this year.
     Random, Fair, Efficient!

-    ***Possible Evolution***:
+    ~~***Possible Evolution***:~~

-    - Automate and randomize even further, by giving it a list of name.
+    ~~- Automate and randomize even further, by giving it a list of name.
 Reuse the random pairing algorythm.
 Send an email/sms to each secret santa, directly the name to whom they'll offer a secret santa gift.
-(Leaving No ways to reprint of reverse engineer it.)
+(Leaving No ways to reprint of reverse engineer it.)~~
+    [cf. script file secretSantaEmail.py]

+    *version*: v1

+    *License*: MIT License - Copyright (c) 2019 Nicolas Flandrois

     *status*: Finished